Seanny123/seanaubin.github.io/content/post/2018-03-24-Quora-and-ResearchGate-are-horrible.md

 ---

-In summary, *run*, don’t walk, away from Research Gate and Quora.
+Although they share similar goals, StackExchange is significantly more purposeful and focused than Quora and ResearchGate.
+StackExchange's focus on it's core mission translates into community tools lacking from it's competitors.
+Thus, you should *run*, don’t walk, away from Research Gate and Quora.
 Come to StackExchange if you want.
 At the very least, if you’re dedicated to those platforms, make your voice heard to help make them better.
 The ideas I’ve mentioned above aren’t patented and can be adopted!

 *If you liked this post on community building, consider joining [my mailing list](http://eepurl.com/cOiPPD) to get updated about meditations on communities.*